bennyhuo/KotlinBlogTranslation/translated/Call for Feedback: Java Statics, Result Expressions and More.md

 ---
-title: [译]Call for Feedback: Java Statics, Result Expressions and More
+title: "[译]Call for Feedback: Java Statics, Result Expressions and More"
 date: 2015-09-25 18:27:00
 author: Andrey Breslav
 tags: